9 Huge Mistakes You Don’t Know You Are Making on Social Media

 3. Not responding to comments and questions

 Posting on social media isn’t enough.
 In fact, posting, tweeting, pinning, etc. are only one part of the equation.
 You should be spending as much time reading and engaging with your followers’ questions and comments as you do posting your own stuff.
-And, in light of Facebook’s new “very responsive to messages” icon, responding quickly to comments is now more important than ever.
+And with Facebook’s “very responsive to messages” icon, responding quickly to comments is more important than ever.

 4. Being insincere or inauthentic